Skip To Main Content

 Whisky as an Investment

 More recently, the whisky market has seen a rapid changing of the guard.
 Where expensive bottlings were previously seen as special occasion offerings, bought by wealthy elites to be opened when a milestone achievement rolled around, increasingly, bottlings are being snapped up by savvy market analysts looking for an investment opportunity.
-Put simply, collectible whiskies are those with a value that is expected to rise over time, and have become more lucrative to interested parties over the past decade or so.
+Put simply, collectible whiskies are those with a value that is expected to rise over time and have become more lucrative to interested parties over the past decade or so.

 According to ReserveBar, selling spirits through e-commerce in wine and spirits was expected to reach USD$25 billion in sales by 2025, however, the global pandemic accelerated this trend.
 With more people drinking at home, the number of sales going through online channels grew significantly.
-Still, the overwhelming majority of rare bottlings have made their off the platform and into the hands of traditional auction houses such as Bonhams and Sotheby’s.
+Still, the overwhelming majority of rare bottlings have made theirs off the platform and into the hands of traditional auction houses such as Bonhams and Sotheby’s.

 In an interview with Forbes, Worldwide Head at Sotheby’s Wine, Jamie Ritchie revealed that rare spirits had grown from just one per cent of the auction house’s sales in 2016 to 19 per cent in 2020, spurred by the ongoing pandemic-related economic concerns.
 As the world struggled with financial stability, some investors looked to digital currencies such as Bitcoin to manage their wealth, while more traditional investors moved back toward tangible assets as a means of protecting their financial status.